MetroModelingServices/metro_mce/README.md

       - ma.schdcls.csv - sch destination choice logsums
       - mf.cval.csv - CVAL array - HIAs by car ownership for each TAZ
       - skims_mfs.omx - skims bank OMX matrices

+# MCE tool

+The MCE benefits calculator is implemented with the FHWA bca4abm calculator, which also does aggregation calculators.
+See https://github.com/RSGInc/bca4abm.